What is azathioprine?

 - Development of mouth sores and ulcers

-- Increased risk of infection (Because Imuran is an immunosuppressive medicine, it can lower the number of white blood cells in your blood, increasing the chance of infection).
+- Decreased resistance to infection.
+(Because azathioprine is an immunosuppressive medicine, it can lower the number of white blood cells in your blood, increasing the chance of getting an infection.)

 What should I do if I forget to take a dose?